retaildevcrews/pib-gitops/README.md

 ```

-Follow these [instructions](./docs/Canary.md) to use canary deployment strategy using flagger.
+Optionally, follow these [instructions](./docs/Canary.md) to enable automated canary deployment using flagger.

 ## Check that your GitHub Action is running